ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 * $P(Success)$ - The true probability of any individual experiment producing a success.

-Given that our plane process is random, the only way we'd be absolutely sure of knowing that true probability of success is to run infinite trials of an experiment (FLIP INFINITE COINS, SIMULATE INFINITE PLANES**) Introduce the concept of getting information about a 'parameter' from a sample, and how a confidence interval is a set of instructions for doing that

-I would try and not say too much more about confidence intervals here, particularly given that there are a couple of ways one can go about doing this when estimating proportions or success rates (maybe in a nerd citation you can mention that you are using score intervals)
+$P(Success)$ is also called a _parameter_, because it characterizes _any and every occurence of an event_.
+But for any random event, the only way we'd be absolutely able to calculate this parameter is to run infinite trials: to flip infinite coins or simulate the crazy plane with a given number of seats an infinite number of time.
+Because we can never actually accomplish this, what we're doing instead is using larger and larger batches of simulations to calculate different $\hat{p}$ values that serve as _estimates_ of our parameters.

+We saw from our earlier plots that there is always variability in the $\hat{p}$ values produced by our simulations; in one batch we get 44 percent, in another we get 51 percent, etc. etc. Given this variabiity, you may be wondering how we can conclude anything about $P(Success)$ with certainty.
+The good news is that samples of simulations not only give us single point estimates of $P(Success)$, they also give us _instructions for bounding $P(Success)$ within a plausible range of values_.
+By following these instructions, we are creating what's called a **confidence interval** for the parameter $P(Success)$.

+You can think of these confidence intervals as a _method_ of getting as much information out of your simulations as possible.
+The $\hat{p}$ value you calculate from all of the simulations sits at the center of the confidence interval, and then you basically cast a net above and below $\hat{p}$ of a given size and can conclude something like "based on this sample, $P(Success)$ likely lies within some lower bound A and some upper bound B." I always refer to confidence intervals as "instructions" or a "method" because (QUICKLY INTRODUCE THAT PROBABILITY in a confidence interval is probability of successfully containing the parameter.
+Add in IKEA allusion in a [ref] note)

+While I could say more about confidence intervals here, I think it will be easier to literally see them in action.
+Additionally, confidence intervals are going to help us quickly address that last unresolved bit of our hypothesis.
+What I've done in the graph below is conducted 200 trials of our crazy plane simulation with planes of 20 different sizes ranging from 10 to 200 seats

 ![Image](multiplane_plots/200_trials_10_to_200_seat_planes.png)

-The confidence intervals will get narrower as we use more data (i.e. more simulations to build them)
+Make a nod to the variation in the red X's, but then EXPLAIN WHAT THE BLACK DOTTED LINE IS AND EXPLAIN THAT MOST OF THE CONFIDENCE INTERVALS CONTAIN THAT BLACK DOTTED LINE.
+Regardless of red X, most of these samples indicate that 50 percent is a plausible value for $P(Success)$.
+This means we're narrowing in on concluding that the crazy plane is a 50-50 shot no matter the size of the plane.
+Further, the confidence intervals will get narrower as we use more data (i.e. more simulations to build them)

 ![Image](multiplane_plots_moarTrials/1000_trials_10_to_200_seat_planes.png)

+Our confidence intervals get narrower and $\hat{p}$ estimates get better as we use more data to build them.
+With simulation, that process of increasing your sample size is often as simple as typing in a different number and hitting "Go."
+Maybe a quick cheeky nod about how we don't confirm our hypothesis, we just fail to reject it.

 ##A Celebration of Simulation
 What we just did provides a quick glimpse into an computational approach called "Monte Carlo methods," which is honestly just a fancier term for using repeated random sampling to solve problems.
 Quickly provide links to some other examples